Igalia/wolvic/README.md

 *Clone the third_party repo*

 If you're developing for the Oculus, Snapdragon VR, or VIVE, you need to clone the repo with third party SDK files.

 ```bash
 git clone git@github.com:MozillaReality/FirefoxReality-android-third-party.git third_party
 ```

+This repo is only available to Mozilla employees.
+If you have access to the relevant SDK but not this repo, you can manually place them here:

+ - `third_party/ovr_mobile/` for Oculus (should contain a `VrApi` folder)
+ - `third_party/svr/` for Snapdragon (should contain a `libs` folder, among other things)
+ - `third_party/wavesdk/` for Vive (should contain a `build` folder, among other things)

 *Fetch Git submodules.*